Creatine Water Intake Calculator

 Real-World Scenario:

-A 180-pound athlete taking 5g of creatine daily, with moderate exercise in a normal climate.
+A 75kg male athlete taking 10g of creatine daily during summer training in a warm climate.

 Given: